Acu-li/Pixel-Art/README.md

 # Good to know

-Everything on the Site itself is browser based, and not uploaded to the Server If you reload the Site, everything is reset and gone.
+Everything on the Site itself is browser based, and not uploaded to the Server.

+If you reload the Site, everything is reset and gone.

 You can edit, Fork, Publish or do whatever with this Code.
 But please link to the Repo if you do so.